-LIA is honored to come together with loved ones of those who have experienced interpersonal violence in their lifetime.
+LIA is honoured to come together with loved ones of those who have experienced interpersonal violence and abuse in their lifetime.

 Supporting a loved one and being a part of a loved one's journey of reclaiming their life and healing can be challenging and rewarding.

-LIA is here to support loved ones as they navigate supporting their loved ones, caring for themselves, caring for their relationship, and feeling empowered to stand with their loved ones against IPV and interpersonal violence.
+LIA is here to support loved ones as they navigate supporting their loved ones, caring for themselves, caring for their relationship, and feeling empowered to stand with their loved ones.

 LIA is here to support loved ones.

-Intimate partner violence effects everyone including loved ones.
-This includes family members, intimate partners, friends, and others who have significant relationships with someone who has experienced IPV in their lifetime.
+Abuse and violence effects everyone including loved ones.
+This includes family members, intimate partners, friends, and others who have significant relationships with someone who has experienced violence and abuse in their lifetime.

-Wherever your loved one is on their journey, LIA is honoured to come together with loved ones to provide support.
+Wherever your loved one is on their journey, LIA is honoured to come together with you to provide support.

 Information and Resources:

-LIA provides psychoeducational information and resources to support loved ones with taking steps for themselves, to support loved ones, and becoming empowered to stand against IPV.
+LIA provides psychoeducational information and resources to support loved ones with taking steps for themselves, supporting loved ones, and becoming empowered to stand with their loved ones.

-LIA is honoured to come together with loved ones to provide support as they navigate supporting their loved ones as well as navigating their own journeys of healing and well-being.
+LIA is honoured to come together with loved ones to provide support with navigating supporting loved ones as well as navigating their own journeys of healing and well-being.

 LIA provides referrals to community and other resources available for loved ones.

-LIA is honoured to come together with loved ones to identify the areas they'd like to focus on and get support with.
+LIA is honoured to come together with loved ones.

 Some areas LIA supports folks with includes:

 Supporting a loved one with their experiences of interpersonal violence can be rewarding, challenging, and meaningful.
 Loved ones often have some questions and interest in exploring ways to support their loved ones, interests in gaining more clarity and understanding, and interest in exploring healthy loving connection with their loved one.